-- - I The proposal/initiative does not require the use of administrative appropriations - $-\Box$ The proposal/initiative requires the use of administrative appropriations, as explained below:
+- 🗵 The proposal/initiative does not require the use of administrative appropriations - \Box The proposal/initiative requires the use of administrative appropriations, as explained below:

-EUR million (to 3 decimal places)

-Year N 22 Year N +1 Year N+2 Year N+3 enter as many years as necessary to show the duration of the impact (see point 1.6) TOTAL HEADING 5 of the multiannual financial framework Human resources Other administrative expenditure Subtotal HEADING 5 of the multiannual financial framework Outside HEADING 5 23 of the multiannual financial framework Human resources Other expenditure of an administrative nature Subtotal outside HEADING 5 of the multiannual financial framework TOTAL
+Year N 23 Year N+1 Year N+2 Year N+3 enter as many years as necessary to show the duration of the impact (see point 1.6) TOTAL -- ------------------------- ------------- ------------- ------------- --- -------

+HEADING 5 of the multiannual financial framework Human resources Other administrative expenditure Subtotal HEADING 5 of the multiannual financial framework

+Outside HEADING 5 24 of the multiannual financial framework Human resources Other expenditure of an administrative nature Subtotal outside HEADING 5 of the multiannual financial framework

-Year N is the year in which implementation of the proposal/initiative starts.
+23 Year N is the year in which implementation of the proposal/initiative starts.

-Technical and/or administrative assistance and expenditure in support of the implementation of EU programmes and/or actions (former "BA" lines), indirect research, direct research.
+24 Technical and/or administrative assistance and expenditure in support of the implementation of EU programmes and/or actions (former "BA" lines), indirect research, direct research.